STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 But I tried comparisons regardless!
 Just for you 😉 Actually, I tried comparisons quite a few times and proved to myself that you just can’t compare these different technologies.
 Although perhaps more importantly if you switch from one to the other then your historical data will become instantly meaningless.
 That’s one reason why I won’t switch from STRYD as, to me, it seems to best reflect my true effort

-STRYD have their own validations and have stats to demonstrate their accuracy against true metabolic cost.
+STRYD have their own validations and have stats to demonstrate their accuracy against the true metabolic cost of running.
 Naturally, the vendors all have such information to some degree.

 Alternatives to STRYD

-Since Q4.2018 RunScribe PLUS has their dual-sided RUNNING POD working live with Suunto and Garmin CIQ.
+- Since Q4.2018 RunScribe PLUS has their dual-sided RUNNING POWER POD working with Suunto and Garmin CIQ.
+However, RunScribe has mostly withdrawn from the consumer side of the market.

-Also in Q4.2018 Polar announced their own Power Calculations from the WRIST on the Vantage V. Both Vantage V & M still support STRYD.
+- In Q4.2018 Polar announced their own Power Calculations from the WRIST on the Vantage V and Vantage V2.
+Both Vantage V, M, M2, V2 and Grit X natively support STRYD.

 - STRYD is more accurate than a Garmin footpod for pace and distance.